nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 In the following example, we will be using [Google Docs](https://docs.google.com) to store the medical record of patient `John Doe`.

-1. First, we add patient `John Doe` using [`add`](#adding-a-patient-add-by-cedric-lim-jun-wei) as shown in figure 2.2.1 below.<br>
+1. First, we add patient `John Doe` using the `add` command.
+Upon successful addition, you should be able to see a success message including the `MEDICAL_RECORD_URL` you have just added when you scroll the message box to the right as shown in figure 14.1 below.<br>

     ![medical record example 1](images/Medical%20record%20example%20(1).png)
-    Figure 2.2.1 Adding patient John Doe
+    Figure 14.1 Adding patient John Doe

-1. Next, to copy the medical record url of patient `John Doe` that we have just added, locate the patient in the list and click on the `MR URL` button located on the bottom right corner as shown in figure 2.2.2 below.
+1. Next, to copy the medical record url of patient `John Doe` that we have just added, locate the patient in the list and click on the `MR URL` button located on the bottom right corner as shown in figure 14.2 below.
 A `Link Copied!` success message should appear once clicked, indicating that the link has been copied to the system clipboard.<br>

     ![medical record example 2](images/Medical%20record%20example%20(2).png)
-    Figure 2.2.2 Copying medical record url of John Doe
+    Figure 14.2 Copying medical record url of John Doe

-1. Then, open the web browser of your choice and paste the medical record url onto the search bar as shown in figure 2.2.3 below.<br>
+1. Then, open the web browser of your choice and paste the medical record url onto the search bar as shown in figure 14.3 below.<br>

     ![medical record example 3](images/Medical%20record%20example%20(3).png)
-    Figure 2.2.3 Pasting medical record url of John Doe onto search bar
+    Figure 14.3 Pasting medical record url of John Doe onto search bar

 1. Finally, you can access the medical record of the patient and make edits if applicable.
-A sample medical record is shown in figure 2.2.4 below for your reference.<br>
+A sample medical record is shown in figure 14.4 below for your reference.<br>

     ![medical record example 4](images/Medical%20record%20example%20(4).png)
-    Figure 2.2.4 Sample medical record of John Doe on Google Docs
+    Figure 14.4 Sample medical record of John Doe on Google Docs

+The example we have just discussed uses the `add` command.
+The usage of the `MEDICAL_RECORD_URL` field in `edit` works in the same way as described in the `add` example as well.

 ### Clearing all entries: `clear`